MartianTribe/freewheel/freewheel.md

 Click on the `Add New IO link`.
 This will present a pop over for adding a new `Insertion Order`.
 Enter the relevant information for the new `Insertion Order`.

-Return to the `Campaign & IOs screen` and check the box in the first column of the row containing your IO.
+Return to the `Campaign & IOs screen` and check the box in the first column of the row containing your `Insertion Order`.
 Click the `Load Placements button`.
 This will reload the screen with the details of the `Insertion Order` you selected and the `Placements` for that `Insertion Order`.

 ![](images/media/image5.png)

-If there are no `Placements` or you want to add a new one click on the `Add New Placement` link.
+If there are no `Placements` or you want to add one, click on the `Add New Placement` link.
 You will be presented with a pop over where you can enter a name and description for the `Placement`.
 For `Prebid` to interact with `Freewheel's ad server` there is a strict `Placement` naming convention.

 The `Freewheel module` within `Prebid` sends key-value targeting pairs to the `Freewheel SDK`, which then forwards them to the `Freewheel server`.